CBienvenue/cle2000-vscode/README.md

 ## Installation

-To install the extension manually:
+To install the extension, it is sufficient to download only the cle2000.vsix file, and install it manually:

 ```bash
 code --install-extension cle2000.vsix